ipfs/specs/src/routing/http-routing-v1.md

 Optional `?filter-addrs` to apply Network Address Filtering from [IPIP-484](https://specs.ipfs.tech/ipips/ipip-0484/).

-- `?filter-addrs=<comma-separated-list>` optional parameter that indicates which network transports to return by filtering the addresses in the `Addrs` field of the [Peer schema](#peer-schema).
+- `?filter-addrs=<comma-separated-list>` optional parameter that indicates which network addresses to return by filtering the `Addrs` field of [Peer schema](#peer-schema) and [Generic schema](#generic-schema) provider records.
-- The value of the `filter-addrs` parameter is a comma-separated (`,` or `%2C`) list of network transport protocol _name strings_ as defined in the [multiaddr protocol registry](https://github.com/multiformats/multiaddr/blob/master/protocols.csv), e.g. `?filter-addrs=tls,webrtc-direct,webtransport`.
+- The value is a comma-separated (`,` or `%2C`) list of filter names.
+- For multiaddr addresses (all addresses in the `peer` schema, and strings starting with `/` in the `generic` schema): filter names are matched against multiaddr protocol _name strings_ as defined in the [multiaddr protocol registry](https://github.com/multiformats/multiaddr/blob/master/protocols.csv), e.g. `?filter-addrs=tls,webrtc-direct,webtransport`.
+A multiaddr matches a filter if the protocol name appears anywhere in the multiaddr (logical OR).
+- For URI addresses in the [Generic schema](#generic-schema) (strings not starting with `/`): filter names are matched against the URI scheme per :cite[rfc3986].
+For example, `?filter-addrs=https` matches `https://example.com`.
-- `unknown` can be be passed to include providers whose addresses are unknown, e.g. `?filter-addrs=unknown`.
-This allows for not removing providers whose addresses are unknown at the time of filtering (e.g. keeping DHT results that require additional peer lookup).
+- `unknown` can be passed to include records whose addresses are unknown, e.g. `?filter-addrs=unknown`.
+This allows for not removing records whose addresses are unknown at the time of filtering (e.g. keeping DHT results that require additional peer lookup).
-- Addresses are filtered by checking if the protocol name appears in any of the multiaddrs, or if the URI scheme matches for HTTP(S) URLs (logical OR in both cases).
-  - Example: `http` can be be passed to include providers whose addresses are HTTP-compatible.
-This will include `http://` `https://` URIs, and `/http` `/https` and `/tls/http` Multiaddrs.
-  - For the purpose of filtering, implementations SHOULD include `/tls/http` Multiaddrs when `https` is passed as a filter to ensure composed multiaddrs are included in results.
-- Negative filtering is done by prefixing the protocol name with `!`, e.g. to skip IPv6 and QUIC addrs: `?filter-addrs=!ip6,!quic-v1`.
-Note that negative filtering is done by checking if the protocol name does not appear in any of the addresses (logical AND).
+- Negative filtering is done by prefixing the name with `!`, e.g. to skip IPv6 and QUIC addrs: `?filter-addrs=!ip6,!quic-v1`.
+Negative filtering checks that the name does not appear in any of the addresses (logical AND).
 - If no parameter is passed, the default behavior is to return the original list of addresses unchanged.
-- If only negative filters are provided, addresses not passing any of the negative filters are included.
+- If only negative filters are provided, addresses not matching any of the negative filters are included.
-- If positive filters are provided, only addresses passing at least one positive filter (and no negative filters) are included.
+- If positive filters are provided, only addresses matching at least one positive filter (and no negative filters) are included.
 - If both positive and negative filters are provided, the address must pass all negative filters and at least one positive filter to be included.
-- If there are no addresses that match the passed transports, the provider is omitted from the response.
+- If no addresses remain after filtering, the record is omitted from the response.
 - Filtering is case-insensitive.

 ##### `filter-protocols` (providers request query parameter)